-- i) the development of five or more residential units - ii) the creation of 500 square metres or above of additional floor-space for non-residential development; or - iii) change of use and refurbishment projects of 1,000 square metres or above. - 6.14.
-At the local level, the Community Survey climate change featured strongly in many of the responses received (Figure 10) alongside related issues such as high-quality design, encouraging biodiversity and improving air quality.
+- 6.15.
+HBC too declared a climate emergency in 2019 and published an Interim Planning Policy Climate Change Position Paper in November 2020.
+It forms a material planning consideration to be taken into account when determining planning applications (and appeals) until the new Local Plan is published under Regulation 19.
+Notably, it expects all applications which exceed the following thresholds be accompanied by a Climate Change and Energy Statement: - i) the development of five or more residential units - ii) the creation of 500 square metres or above of additional floor-space for nonresidential development; or - iii) change of use and refurbishment projects of 1,000 square metres or above. - 6.16.
+At the local level, the Community Survey climate change featured strongly in many of the responses received (Figure 11) alongside related issues such as high-quality design, encouraging biodiversity and improving air quality.